flopezag/tutorials.secured-OrionLD/docs/index.md

 We have to repeat this operation for all the users created previously.

-> Note: $MANAGERS corresponds to the organization id of the _Managers_ organization and $BOB correponds to the user id
+> Note: $MANAGERS corresponds to the organization id of the Managers' organization and $BOB corresponds to the user
-> of the Bob user.
-See the mgmt-users-organization script for more details
+> id of the Bob user.
+See the users-organizations script for more details

 #### :six: Response